INS No. 140

-Typical applications for chlorophylls and chlorophyllins include confectionery, desserts, beverages, dairy products, ice cream, fruit preparation, bakery products, soups, sauces, snack food, seasonings, and convenience food.
+Typical applications for chlorophylls include confectionery, desserts, beverages, dairy products, ice cream, fruit preparation, bakery products, soups, sauces, snack food, seasonings, and convenience food.

 Chlorophylls (INS No. 140) are a food additive that is included in Table 3 of the General Standard of Food Additives (GSFA), and as such may be used in specified foods under the conditions of good manufacturing practices (GMP) as outlined in the Preamble of the Codex GSFA.

 JECFA (1970) Toxicological evaluation of some food colors, emulsifiers, stabilizers, anticaking agents and certain other substances.
 30th Report of the Joint FAO/WHO Expert Committee on Food Additives.
 FAO Nutrition Meetings Report Series No. 46A.
 Available online

 EFSA ANS Panel (EFSA Panel on Food Additives and Nutrient Sources Added to Food), 2015.
 Scientific Opinion on the re-evaluation of chlorophylls (E 140(i)) as food additives.
 EFSA Journal 2015;13(5):4089, 56 pp. Available online